isomerpages/nlb-reference/_social-sciences-humanities-social-sciences/environment-champion.md

 The author highlights the importance of trees in making earth and our environment healthy and includes step-by-step ideas to protect them.

+* French, J. (2019).
+[What a waste](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=203862142).
+London : Dorling Kindersley. <br>
+  Call no.: J 363.7 FRE

+This environmental book will teach keen young ecologists about our actions affecting planet Earth.
+Includes everything you need to know about what we're doing to our environment, good and bad, from pollution and litter to renewable energy and plastic recycling.

 * James, L. (2012).
 [Where Does the Garbage Go?](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=14381805) New York: Gareth Stevens Pub. <br>
 Call no.: JP 363.7282 JAM